Ayikoi Otoo: Working life

-Lawyer Ayikoi Otoo did his one-year mandatory national service and then sojourned to Nigeria.
+Ayikoi Otoo did his one-year mandatory national service and then sojourned to Nigeria.
 When he returned to Ghana, he was employed by Adamafio & Associates, a law firm in Accra where he worked for over 20 years.
 In the early 2000s, he started his own chambers called Otoo & Associates Leo Chambers at Laterbiokorshie in Accra.
-He served as secretary and later president of the Greater Accra Bar Association.
+He served as secretary and later as president of the Greater Accra Regional Bar Association for three consecutive terms, spanning between 1998 and 2001.
 He worked with his learned colleague Nana Akuffo-Addo on the National Council of the Ghana Bar Association.
+As a legal practitioner, Otoo handled a lot of high-profile cases which have been reported in the Ghana Law Reports and the Supreme Court of Ghana Law Reports.
+In the corporate, Otoo has served as a member of the Interim Management team of Sabat Motors, chairman of the board of directors of State Insurance Company (SIC).
+He is a fellow of the Ghana Institute of International Affairs.
+He was made the board chairman of GLICO Groupe in 2022.

 Political life

-Ayikoi Otoo was appointed as the Attorney General and Minister of Justice by President John Agyekum Kufour in 2005 to succeed Papa Owusu-Ankomah.
+Ayikoi Otoo was appointed as the attorney general and minister of justice by President John Agyekum Kufour in 2005 to succeed Papa Owusu-Ankomah.
 He ended his term as the minister in April 2006 after a ministerial reshuffle.
 Hon.
 Joe Ghartey was named in his place.

-He was chairman of the Constitutional Committee of the New Patriotic Party in 2010 and was a member of the party's Vetting Committee that vetted the presidential hopefuls for the 2011 primary.

-In December 2011 Ga Adamgbe youth petitioned the leadership of the New Patriotic Party to consider making Ayikoi Otoo the running mate to the then Presidential candidate, Nana Addo Danquah Akuffo Addo.
+He was chairman of the Constitutional Committee of the New Patriotic Party in 2010 and was a member of the party's vetting committee that vetted the presidential hopefuls for the 2011 primary.
+In December 2011, Ga-Adangbe youth petitioned the leadership of the New Patriotic Party to consider making Ayikoi Otoo the running mate to the then Presidential candidate, Nana Addo Danquah Akuffo Addo.
 Nana Akuffo-Addo eventually settled on Mahamudu Bawumia as his running mate.

-In March 2017 President Nana Addo Dankwa Akufo-Addo appointed Ayikoi Otoo as Ghana's High Commissioner to Canada.
+In March 2017, President Nana Addo Dankwa Akufo-Addo appointed Ayikoi Otoo as Ghana's High Commissioner to Canada.
+He served in this position until 2021 when he was replaced by Anselm Ransford Sowah.

+In April 2022, Otoo announced his decision to contest to be elected as national chairman of the New Patriotic Party.
+He vowed to whip up ministers and other appointees to attend to the needs of party faithful.
+He also promised to uphold and allow party rules governing internal elections to work.
+However, just days to the Party's National Delegates' Conference in July 2022, he announced his withdrawal from the race despite being cleared by the vetting committee for the contest.